-Choosing an executor to maintain gender identity after death
+Choosing a liquidator to maintain gender identity after death

-Choosing an executor that understands and values an individual’s lived identity is another way to mitigate the risk of a gender identity being erased or compromised after death.
+Choosing a liquidator that understands and values an individual’s lived identity is another way to mitigate the risk of a gender identity being erased or compromised after death.

-There are several important considerations when choosing an executor, including choosing someone who:
+There are several important considerations when choosing a liquidator, including choosing someone who: